BBC Radio New Comedy Award

 Aside from the profile boost, the prize for the winner is £1000 in cash and a paid commission from BBC Radio Comedy, as well as development advice and guidance from the BBC Comedy department and a chance to appear in other slots across the BBC.

-Highlights from the heats (this year taking place from the 19th August 2014 to 1st October 2014 around the UK) are broadcast on Radio 4 Extra.
+Highlights from the heats are broadcast on Radio 4 Extra.
 The semi-finals are broadcast in full on Radio 2.

 The final, hosted by Patrick Kielty, is broadcast live on Radio 2 with an audience vote picking the winner.

-Angela Barnes won the 2011 contest, Lucy Beaumont won in 2012, and Steve Bugeja was the winner last year.
+Angela Barnes won the 2011 contest, Lucy Beaumont triumphed in 2012, Steve Bugeja was the winner in 2013, and Lee Ridley won last year.